-In the first and second article in this series on value propositions, we discussed how to craft a value proposition, and how to execute on it.
+In the first and second articles in this series on value propositions, we discussed how to craft a value proposition, and how to execute it.
 For our final article in the series, we’ll share advanced tactics for value propositions based on years of experience.

 Trading Off Against Time

 In the previous articles in this series, we dove very heavily into an ideal workflow on creating and validating a value proposition.
 Of course, executing against such an ideal flow can be incredibly time-consuming.

 As product managers, we rarely feel like we have enough time to dive so deeply.
 We have so many other tasks to juggle, after all!

 Yet, if you don’t dive so deeply, you’re likely going to make major mistakes that wind up costing you more time and money in the long run.